torrentg/ccruncher/ccruncher/trunk/samples/readme.txt

 CREDITCRUNCHER SAMPLES
 ======================

-This directory contains some xml input file samples for ccruncher solver.
+This directory contains some xml input file samples for ccruncher.
 You can run any sample file tipying next commands on a console:

   > cd $CCRUNCHER$
   > bin/ccruncher -vf --hash=100 --path=data samples/sampleXX.xml

-The ouput will be written in files located at data directory.
+The ouput will be written in files located at data directory

+Currently, the checks are weak.
+Checks can be improved doing some tests (Chi-Square, Kolmogorov-Smirnof).

 sample01.xml